Japan's top currency diplomat escalates warning against weak yen

-The vice finance minister for international affairs also told reporters that currencies should move stably reflecting fundamentals after the Japanese yen weakened beyond 143 yen on Friday, a seven-month low versus the dollar, and fell to 15-year low beyond 155 yen to the euro.
+The vice-finance minister for international affairs also told reporters that currencies should move stably reflecting fundamentals after the Japanese yen weakened beyond ¥143 on Friday (Jun 23), a seven-month low versus the dollar, and fell to 15-year low beyond ¥155 yen to the euro.

 The Japanese currency, often perceived as a safe-haven asset, is now coming under renewed selling pressure, threatening an import cost spike in a blow to consumers.